the-world-needs-wannabes/the-world-needs-wannabes/README.md

 <div align="left">
 RDR1/2
 <br>
-Sonic (not in the area very much tho i only really am there to hang out with friends now)
+Sonic (not in the area very much tho i only really am there to hang out with friends now or when im super bored)
 <br>
 beastars
 <br>